MarcelBruckner-TUMProjects/DataAnnotationTools/README.md

 - Save often!
 There is no way to reload when the program was closed.
 - Zoom in and out of the image with `n` and `b`.
 - Repeatedly using `n` follows the mouse movement through the zoomed image.
+- If the algorithm does not correctly detect the object border, try to roughly outline the object by extending the background marker.
+- If you enclose a marker with a loop of another marker, the inner region of the inner marker will be part of the outer markers region.

 </details>